Lagos Begins Demolition Of Illegal Buildings At Trade Fair Complex

 Gawat said the government took the action because the unapproved structures were haphazardly built in the complex.

-According to him, “The Lagos State Government has begun removal of illegal developments, structures without statutory approvals and defective structures, and structures built on road setbacks and drainages in the Trade Fair Complex, Ojo Local Government area.”
+He said, “The Lagos State Government has begun removing illegal developments, structures without statutory approvals, defective structures, and structures built on road setbacks and drainages in the Trade Fair Complex, Ojo Local Government area.”

-It was further gathered that the operation was jointly carried out by the Ministry of Physical Planning, Lagos State Building Control Agency, Lagos State Urban Renewal Agency, and the Lagos State Physical Planning Permit Authority.
+It was further gathered that the Ministry of Physical Planning, Lagos State Building Control Agency, Lagos State Urban Renewal Agency, and the Lagos State Physical Planning Permit Authority jointly carried out the operation.

-They were supported during the exercise by officials from the Office of Infrastructure, members of the Lagos State House of Assembly, and security agencies.
+Officials from the Office of Infrastructure, members of the Lagos State House of Assembly, and security agencies supported them during the exercise.

 Bulldozers were seen pulling down marked structures, while some traders and shop owners looked on with concern over the impact on their businesses.

-The Sanwo-Olu administration had warned residents against building any structure without proper approvals or blocking drainage channels, pointing out that the violations were contributing to incidents of flooding in the metropolis, traffic congestion, and urban disorder in Lagos.
+The Sanwo-Olu-led administration had warned residents against building any structure without proper approvals or blocking drainage channels, pointing out that these violations are contributing to incidents of flooding in the metropolis, traffic congestion, and urban disorder in Lagos.